 What's the strangest method you've used to get the perfect sound?

 While scoring a six-part documentary series, I needed a large percussive, ringing, and unearthly sound.
 Outside my favorite recording studio, I found an upright piano on the street waiting for the junk man.
 I talked two young interns from the studio into stripping it down to just the harp and strings.
 We set it up in the studio and played it with a wire brush and a brass hammer.
 We named it the Kablangiphön.
 I have never found anything else that sounded like it.
 I would have used it on other projects, but the studio wouldn’t let me keep it there.

 Which instrument(s) do you have the most fun playing?

 Heaven help me, but I love any chance I get to play my accordion.
-And the first instrument I ever played was the 5-string banjo.
+The first instrument I ever played was the five-string banjo.
 I still love playing that, especially the old-time frailing style.

 What are two things you're most proud of?
 One musical/professional, one personal.
 No humility allowed.